EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-singleton.md

 ### 2. Define The Table Data Structure

-Define the data structure for the multi-index table the singleton will use:
+Define the data structure for the multi-index table:

    ```cpp
    struct [[eosio::table]] testtable {